Home/ Blog/ Healthy Living/

 2. Squamous cell carcinoma is the second most common type of skin cancer, accounting for about 20% of skin cancers.
 These cancers are most often found on areas of exposed skin, like the face, lips, ears, scalp, shoulders, and neck, but can develop anywhere.
 Though most squamous cell cancers can be successfully treated and removed completely, they are more likely than basal cell cancers to quickly spread to other parts of the body.

 3. Melanoma is a type of cancer that begins in the melanocytes, the cells responsible for producing skin pigment.
 Melanomas can develop anywhere on the body, including areas that don’t receive much skin exposure, such as the soles of the feet, palms of the hands, or under fingernails.
-Though less common than squamous cell and basal cell carcinomas, melanomas are more dangerous and more fatal because of their tendency to spread to other areas of the body.
+Though less common than squamous cell and basal cell carcinomas, melanomas are more dangerous and more likely to be fatal because of their tendency to spread to other areas of the body.

 Who is at risk?